 Simply having to show their travel history strikes the ever-so-important “face” in a good manner.
 On the other hand, the airlines that struck that type of deal benefit from an increase in the brand image since they can be seen as the brands that make deals with whole countries and take great care of their premium member.
 This is something Chinese tourists like very much.

 As a result: potentially more VIP Loyal customers for the airlines, something very valuable when you know that actually Chinese are amongst the least loyal customers in the world.
 Australia, by setting this agreement up, especially targets the rich Chinese.
 Why may you ask?
 Well, this is because frequent flyers must be rich in order to do so.
 Granting privileges to frequent flyers means granting privileges to rich Chinese wanting to go to Australia.
 Ultimately this deal should increase the number of richer Chinese tourists.

 How to exploit the full potential of this agreement:

 When a company strikes a deal like this to attract Chinese tourists, it is necessary to advertise it the right way, using the right channels.

 - Advertising it on the airline and government website

 - Publishing online press releases

-- Posting those news on the airlines official account on main social networks like Weibo and Wechat
+- Posting the news on the airline’s official account on socials like Weibo and WeChat

 - Posting content about this agreement on travel specialised platforms such as Qyer

-- It is also needed to keep track on the Chinese tourists reactions to observe how effective an agreement like this can be and adjust the message to be sent in order to exploit this 100%
+- It is also needed to keep track of the Chinese tourist’s reactions to observe how effective an agreement like this can be and adjust the message to be sent in order to exploit this 100%